saimanasak/docker/dockerfile/docker_file.md

 <a name="SHELL"></a>
 #### 14. SHELL
-- USed to set the default shell that will be used during for RUN instructions.
+- Us    ed to set the default shell that will be used during for RUN instructions.
 - Syntax:
     `SHELL ["executable", "parameters"]`
 - Can be overridden.